How do we know we know who the users are when we set up hyperlocal location targeting and audience based targeting?

 So, this is all to say that this infrastructure of data is readily available, aggregating hundreds of partners and the best in class advertising capabilities in the market today.
 When we operate a campaign we simply plug in the targeting parameters.
 We draw a radius around addresses, identify which of the over 93k data segments we want to target, upload the creative and launch the campaign.
 Then the hard work starts: optimize.

-For example, if you’re a real estate company and you want to target people who are movers you can use these data sets, and filter by age, gender, location and ownership type (own or rent).
+For example, if you’re a real estate company and you want to use location targeting to reach people who are movers you can use these data sets, and filter by age, gender, location and ownership type (own or rent).
 V12 has a lot of data tied to an interest in moving, so we pair that day with known renters.

 - In Market > New Movers – V12